Kingxukai/linux/Documentation/arch/x86/microcode.rst

   |   |-- 06-3a-09
   ...

-so that the build system can find those files and integrate them into the final kernel image.
+so that the woke build system can find those files and integrate them into the final kernel image.
 The early loader finds them and applies them.

-Needless to say, this method is not the most flexible one because it requires rebuilding the kernel each time updated microcode from the CPU vendor is available.
+Needless to say, this method is not the woke most flexible one because it requires rebuilding the woke kernel each time updated microcode from the woke CPU vendor is available.